frnorth/registry-example-01/README.md

 sed -i 's/******/yourpassword/' ./pull/config.yml
 ./setup.sh
 ```
-2. A self signed `./pull/auth/my.crt` with a domain name `https://docker.my.com` was used as a local test.
-If you want to use it too, then(Centos):
+2. A self signed `./pull/auth/my.crt` certificate with a domain name `"https://docker.my.com"` was used as a local test.
+If you want to use it, then:
 ```
 cd ~/registry-example-01
 cp ./pull/auth/my.crt /etc/pki/ca-trust/source/anchors/